dbos-inc/dbos-docs/docs/python/programming-guide.md

 ```

 Now, this app has a problem: if it is interrupted after signing the guestbook, but before recording the greeting in the database, then **the greeting, though sent, will never be recorded**.
-This is bad in many real-world situtations, for example if a program fails to record making or receiving a payment.
+This is bad in many real-world situations, for example if a program fails to record making or receiving a payment.
 To fix this problem, we'll use DBOS durable execution.

 ## 2. Durable Execution with Workflows